sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 * We could remove all prefix words.
 This would leave 14,370 words.
 * We could remove all suffix words.
 This would leave 16,835 words on the list.

-If we want to preserve the most words from the original list, it looks like, in this list's particular case, we'd go with removing suffix words.
+If we want to preserve the most words from the original list (again, to keep passphrases strong), it looks like, in this list's particular case, we'd go with removing suffix words.

 But we learned earlier that there are lists that are uniquely decodable but don't follow any of these procedures.
 Thus, I think there must be a way to make a list uniquely decodable beyond these three procedures.